-Centre Summer Scholars Program 2018
+Summer Scholars Program at Centre College

 Centre College, a top-50 national liberal arts college, attracts bright, highly motivated students from across the country and around the world; 85 percent of its graduates have studied abroad at least once.
 Centre is committed to developing global citizens, and the Summer Scholars Program emphasizes global diversity and awareness issues that are critical to any student preparing for higher education.

 “The goal of the program is to help young people realize their potential, introduce them to a liberal arts atmosphere, and give them the tools needed to take positive action in improving our world,” says Lee Jefferson, director of the program and NEH associate professor of religion at Centre College.
 “Centre is committed to producing critical thinkers and responsible leaders,” he adds.
 “By exposing high school students to the nuances of topics such as cultural diversity and religion, film, and philosophy they will gain some insight into the benefits a liberal arts education provides.”

 The intensive, two-week program incorporates informed discussion, field study at area locations, and evening programs that include talks by leaders in their respective fields.
 Students will live on campus and be integrated into the life of Centre College.

 Three tracks of courses are being offered during the program, all of which are interdisciplinary in nature and overlap in order to facilitate discussion and reflection with all students in the program.

 Total program cost: $1,500.
 Summer Scholars Program graduates who matriculate at Centre College will receive a one-time $1,000 scholarship.

 Students who would like to attend the program should submit the short supplemental application by May 18.APPLY HERE